 3. Lack of Mental Stimulation

-Providing your dog with stimulating toys and activities like puzzle toys or interactive games can help prevent boredom in dogs and lessen pacing.
-This guarantees that your dog remains cheerful and connected, offering a better and more satisfying way of life.
+Dogs require mental stimulation to prevent boredom and pacing behavior.
+Providing your dog with stimulating toys and activities like puzzle toys or interactive games can help prevent boredom and reduce pacing.

 Health Concerns to Consider When Your Dog Is Pacing